-Vein treatment with sclerotherapy can be accomplished in a 15 to 30 minute session, and you will be asked to avoid aerobic activity for a few days afterward.
+Vein treatment with sclerotherapy can be accomplished in a 15 to 30-minute session, and you will be asked to avoid aerobic activity for a few days afterward.
 Other than that, there are few restrictions or side effects.
-Some cramping and pain may also be noticed during and right after the procedure, but it is usually minor and does not last for a long time.
+Some cramping and pain may also be noticed during and right after the procedure, but it is usually minor and does not last long.
 More than one vein can be injected during the procedure, too, so you may not need to keep coming back to have more veins treated frequently.

 There are some exceptions that vascular surgeons will make when it comes to treating veins with sclerotherapy.
-For example, when a vein is viable for a potential future heart bypass, they will usually avoid treating that vein.
-If the vein has been deemed unusable, though, it can be treated by South Jersey vein doctors using sclerotherapy.
-Each case has to be evaluated separately and on its own merits, in order to ensure the right choices for the patient are being made each and every time.
+For example, when a vein is viable for a future heart bypass, they will usually avoid treating it.
+If the vein has been deemed unusable, it can be treated by South Jersey vein doctors using sclerotherapy.
+Each case has to be evaluated separately and on its own merits to ensure the right choices for the patient are made every time.

-A good vein clinic will be able to answer all of your questions about the procedure and other vein treatment options.
-Vascular surgeons have a lot of information on the procedure, since it has been used for decades.
+A good vein clinic can answer all your questions about the procedure and other vein treatment options.
+Vascular surgeons have a lot of information on the procedure since it has been used for decades.
 Be sure to ask plenty of questions when you meet with your South Jersey vein doctors, so you can focus on getting the best treatment possible for your needs.
 That can give you confidence in the procedure and peace of mind afterward.